Students must request an Official Transcript to be sent to Colorado State University in order to receive transfer credit.

 firstname.lastname@example.org or by phone at (970) 491-4860.

-If you submitted your Original International Transcript(s) to the Registrar’s Office you will be notified when the transcript(s) are ready to be picked-up.
+If you submitted your Original International Transcript(s) to the Office of the Registrar you will be notified when the transcript(s) are ready to be picked-up.
 They will be held to no more than one semester after admission to CSU.

 Minimum Grade Requirements